quangv/shirt-sizes/README.md

 # Shirt Sizes

-Going to be a TDD app, using Webkit, React & Redux
+Going to be a TDD app, using Webpack, React & Redux

 ![App ScreenShot](screenshot.png "App ScreenShot")